 6. What returns are to be filed by a composition dealer?

-A quarterly return GSTR-4 has to be filed by the dealer, by 18th of the month after the end of the quarter.
+A quarterly return GSTR-4 has to be filed by the dealer, by the 18th of the month after the end of the quarter.
 Further, an annual return, GSTR-9A also has to be filed by 31st December of the next financial year.
-There has been an update as on 22nd December 2018: The due date for filing GSTR-9, GSTR-9A and GSTR-9C have been extended till 30th June 2019 by CBIC for the financial year 2017-18.
+There has been an update as on 22nd December 2018: The due date for filing GSTR-9, GSTR-9A and GSTR-9C has been extended till 30th June 2019 by CBIC for the financial year 2017-18.

 However, the latest update on due dates are as follows: